piratejon/plasmaJET/srs/answers.md

       <Factors that guarantee a certain level of availability such as restart procedures.
 In this subsection we may also enlist requirements regarding fault tolerance (with respect to both hardware failures and software failures.>

+      The desktop client will be available for player versus AI games as long as the hardware the system is running on is avalable.
+FOr any demonstration, the system will be running on one of plasmaJET's personal computers.
+Between the team members, we can promise 95% uptime.
+With respect to AI vs AI, we can promise 95% uptime for our application, but can make promises about uptime outside of our specific system due to uncontrollable variables.

     3.4.2 Security

       <Requirements regarding unauthorized access and other forms of misuse.
 Certain cryptographic techniques may be prescribed, and we may put constraints on the communication between different parts of the system.>

+      The system will be able to check and prevent a user from performing illegal moves and adjust accordingly for player versus AI games.
+In AI versus AI games, any outgoing communications will be encrypted using an as-to-be determined public key system.
+In these games the system will also look for external systems attempting to cheat or alter any game elements.

     3.4.3 Maintainability

       <Requirements to guarantee a certain level of maintainability of the system, such as a maximum allowable coupling between components.>

+      The system will have well produced documentation using Java's built-in documentation feature that will come alongside any version of the application.
+This documentation, along with designing alongside typical Object Oriented patterns and standards, will guarentee maintainability for any future work.

   3.5 Design Constraints -----JOHNATHAN